 Landscaping Techniques for a Drier Yard

-Aside from fundamental drainage earthworks, there are several landscaping techniques that can be used to achieve a drier yard in Sydney’s wet climate.
+Aside from fundamental drainage earthworks, several landscaping techniques can achieve a drier yard in Sydney’s wet climate.

-Patios, pergolas, and other covered structures are excellent for creating useable dry spaces.
-Consider waterproof outdoor decking or synthetic turf if you regularly deal with flooded grass.
-Extension pavers allowing water to flow through the cracks are another smart option.
+Patios, pergolas, and other covered structures are excellent for creating usable dry spaces.
+If you regularly deal with flooded grass, consider waterproof outdoor decking or synthetic turf.
+Extension pavers that allow water to flow through the cracks are another smart option.

 Strategically situate thirsty trees and shrubs in consistently boggy areas or downslope to soak up excess moisture.
 Some suitable native varieties include banksias, grevilleas, acacias, and eucalypts.
 Avoid planting liquidambars near foundations.